 I love games and I love learning.
 It turns out that games and the practices that frequently occur around them are good for learning.
 So that’s what I do research on.
-More specifically I study games and the game design process, from kids’ first exposure to programming and prototyping to the long-term learning trajectories of experienced game designers.
-My primary motivation is to get more girls and women interested in games, programming, and design.
+More specifically my research explores the intersections of games, culture, and the design process, investigating kids’ first exposure to programming and prototyping to the long-term learning trajectories of experienced game designers.
+My primary motivation is for my research to foster diversity and inclusivity in games, for both players and designers.
 I really like my work, and I love games.

 Amanda In More Detail

-I am fascinated by long-term learning trajectories—how a person’s sociocultural experiences over time affect their interests and their emergent identities in ways that shape the types and kinds of learning they pursue.
-My research focuses more specifically on engaging girls and women in technology, programming, and game design.
-My current projects include working with an afterschool game design club, teaching a summer class on e-textiles, and planning out my dissertation research on the learning trajectories of women who work in game design.
+I am fascinated by learning trajectories—how a person’s sociocultural experiences over time affect their interests and their emergent identities in ways that shape the types and kinds of learning they pursue.
+My dissertation research was an investigation the learning pathways and professional trajectories of women in the game industry.
+I analyzed Twitter conversations about women’s experiences in games and conducted interviews with women from a variety of roles from across the game industry.
+Some of my other recent projects include working with an after-school game design club and teaching a summer class on e-textiles.
+I am currently serving as co-chair for the Games+Learning+Society Conference.

 Before beginning graduate school, I worked on the press side of the games industry as an editor for IGN’s Green Pixels site, which focused on creating content for mainstream gamers.
 I also did freelance writing for IGN’s family-focused site, What They Play.
 One of my projects was a series of interviews with parents who play video games with their children.
 I also did a series of features on fitness games and families.